stenvdb/form-data-validator/README.md

-🔧 **Bear in mind that although I use this myself on a number of sites in production, I'm still working on getting the documentation right.** 🔧

 # form-data-validator
 A helper for working with the HTML5 [constraint validation API](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#the-constraint-validation-api).
 Providing some tools to easily extend or override native html5 form validation.